henrysheehy/dotfiles/README.md

 ## Instructions

-The most straightforward manner to implement them --if you're not already on [Arch](https://archlinux.org/) --is to install [Manjaro i3](https://manjaro.org/download/).
+The most straightforward manner to implement my configuration --if you're not already on [Arch](https://archlinux.org/) --is to install [Manjaro i3](https://manjaro.org/download/).
 Once that is up and running, then clone my dotfiles to your home directory.

+### Installing Arch Linux

+Install Arch using the [Manjaro i3 distribution](https://manjaro.org/download/), following the instructions therein.
+See [troubleshooting](#Troubleshooting) should you encounter any problems.

 ### Cloning the repository